lyzkov/SinkEmAll/README.md

 - [ ]  What about Result type?
 - [ ]  Add support for other reactive frameworks
 - [ ]  Add timeout
+- [ ]  Improve README.md by adding a diagram of shooting an error

 [How to enjoy error handling in RxSwift](https://www.notion.so/56aed37191ef4fb28f420a1348a6d2fc)